-Mayor most recently served as NPR's Senior Vice President of Strategy at NPR.
-In that role, Mayor worked across the organization and with NPR's Board of Directors to develop NPR's strategic plan, which focuses on four strategic priorities: create exceptional content; expand, diversify, and engage our audiences; collaborate; and grow net revenues.
+She previously served as COO.
+Prior to COO, Mayor was NPR's Senior Vice President of Strategy at NPR.
+In that role, Mayor worked across the organization and with NPR's Board of Directors to develop NPR's strategic plan.

 Prior to joining PBS, Mayor was employed by The Corporation for Public Broadcasting for five years, rising to the position of Vice President of Media Strategies and Technologies.
 She consulted for three years for McKinsey & Company, working primarily with clients in the non-profit and media sectors.